top of page

 어린 시절 : "Childhood." 어린 means "young." 시절 means "time" or "period."
 Together, it refers to one's childhood.

 알았어 : "Got it" or "I know."
-This is the past tense of 알다 (to know), often used in a resigned or understanding tone.
+This is the past tense of 알다 (to know / to understand), often used in a resigned or understanding tone.
 In context, it's like saying "Okay, I get it."

 엄마 : "Mom."